-Disabled Travel: Corkscrew Swamp, an Accessible Sanctuary in Southwest Florida
+Accessible Travel: Corkscrew Swamp, a Sanctuary in Southwest Florida

 By Janet K. Keeler

 Many say there are no seasons in Florida, but you’ll find distinct changes in landscape at Corkscrew Swamp Sanctuary, a Southwest Florida gem maintained by the Audubon Society.
 The rainy season brings more swampy land and animals, plus it connects the area with adjacent wetlands.
 The winter weather is so pleasant that you might find a traffic jam or two on the boardwalk.
 And the dry spring changes the landscape again, drying up some ponds.
 Small fish remain in their small worlds until the rains come again.